anebota/vinHub/server_installation/jenkins-installation.md

 ##

 ### Troubleshooting:
-- If jenkins fails to integrate with git under 'Source Code Management' <br>
+If jenkins fails to integrate with git under 'Source Code Management' <br>
-  Do the following to resolve this:
+Do the following to resolve this: <br>
-- On your terminal, edit the Jenkins DNS configuration file using the command:
+On your terminal, edit the Jenkins DNS configuration file using the command:
 ```
 sudo nano /etc/resolv.conf
 ```

-- Add the following line to use Google DNS:
+Add the following line to use Google DNS:
 ```
 nameserver 8.8.8.8
 ```
-- Save the file and restart Jenkins service:
+Save the file and restart Jenkins service:
 ```
 sudo systemctl restart jenkins
 ```
-- Go to Jenkins and try the integration again
+Go to Jenkins and try the integration again
 ##

 ### How to change Jenkins default portNumber: